ayazariat/ayazariat/README.md

 - 🔭 Currently interning on a **Spring Boot + Angular** web app project
 - 🌱 I'm expanding my knowledge in **DevOps**, **Frontend**, and **Database Design**
 - 💬 Ask me about **Web Development**, **Java**, **Linux**, or even **movies**
-- ⚡ Fun fact: Debugging with coffee is 2x faster ☕

 ---

 ### 📈 GitHub Stats